Rights and Responsibilities

 - Federal Work-Study (FWS) is determined by the results of your FAFSA.
 Although the

-FWS amount is shown on your Award Letter, FWS funds are not disbursed into your NCC
+FWS amount is shown on your Award Letter, FWS funds are not applied to your NCC student

-student account.
+account.
 You receive a pay check every two weeks.
-Job placement is based on
+Job placement is based on availability.

 - Students who have completed their degree or certificate program will not be eligible